Machine Perception Laboratory

 Time: 12:15 - 1:15 PM

-Keynote II: Bruno Olshausen (Berkeley)
+Keynote II: Bruno Olshausen (Berkeley): Neural computations for geometric reasoning

 Time: 1:15 - 2:00 PM